 After a few days running the website, I noticed that WordPress was really slow and resource intensive if used carelessly or when it is not well optimized.

 Example: I came across an image optimization plugin and installed it.
 The plugin recommended that I let it optimize all the more than 100 images that I had there.
 Little did I know it would use all the server resources to process the images and my Hostgator account would immediately get restricted.
 I didn’t even know what restriction terms Hostgator had in place; I could no longer use advanced features unless I corrected the issue that caused restrictions to be imposed.

 After some time, I had to learn about caching plugins and the optimal settings to improve the website’s response.

-Then I came along the CDN and load balancing thing when visited one website and saw Akamai somewhere.
+Then I came across the CDN thing when I visited one website and read about Akamai.
 Curiosity set in and I later I found a free alternative; Cloudflare.

 After a few months, I wanted something more than just a website and a blog.
 I wondered how forums functioned and even tried a few WordPress plugins but I did not like their performance.
 I went for other solutions outside of WordPress and none made me happy still.

 Eventually, coursework caught up with me and I could only dedicate the remaining time to other money-making projects.
 Consequently, the blogging spirit receded.